BurgersAndSalads/hatchwaysAPI/controllers/testing.md

 testing done with browser with nodemon @ localhost:3000

+in gitbash:

-cd hatchwaysAPI
+1. cd hatchwaysAPI

-npm i
+2. npm i

-npm install nodemon
+3. npm install nodemon

-nodemon
+4. nodemon

-open browser, go to localhost:3000, shows a landing page
+5. open browser, go to localhost:3000, shows a landing page

 only two routes are expected
 localhost:3000/api/ping